trifork/cheetah-lib-shared-dotnet/docs/articles/ComponentTestingKafka.md

 ---

 To get started we first create a `KafkaTestClientFactory`.
-This requires either a `KafkaConfig` instance or an `IConfiguration` with the same configuration requirements as described in [Using Cheetah.Kafka](/docs/articles/UsingCheetahKafka.md).
+This requires either a `KafkaConfig` instance or an `IConfiguration` with the same configuration requirements as described in [Using Cheetah.Kafka | Configuration](/docs/articles/UsingCheetahKafka.md#configuration).

 ```csharp
 var configuration = new ConfigurationBuilder()